-1. Member States shall notify the Commission if they decide in accordance with Article 50 and taking into account all relevant circumstances, to introduce suppressive vaccination and shall provide details of the control measures to be taken which shall include at least those provided for in Article 21.
+51. (1) The competent authority shall notify the European Commission if it decides in accordance with rule 48 and taking into account all relevant circumstances, to introduce suppressive vaccination and shall provide details of the control measures to be taken which shall include at least those provided for in rule 19.

-2. Member States shall ensure that suppressive vaccination is carried out:
+(2) The competent authority shall ensure that suppressive vaccination is carried out:

-- (a) only within a protection zone; - (b) only on clearly identified holdings subject to the measures provided for in Article 10(1) and in particular subparagraph (a) thereof.
+(a) only within a protection zone;

+(b) only on clearly identified holdings subject to the measures provided for in rule 10(1) and in particular paragraph (a) thereof:

-However, for logistical reasons and by way of derogation from Article 10(1)(a), the killing of all animals on such holdings may be delayed as long as necessary to comply with Directive 93/119/EEC and the provisions of Article 10(1)(c) of this Directive.
+Provided that, for logistical reasons and by way of derogation from rule 10(1)(a), the killing of all animals on such holdings may be delayed as long as necessary to comply with European Community legislation and the provisions of rule 10(1)(c) of these regulations.